-- External Auditors depend highly on Financial Information obtained from several sources to review whether the company’s Financial Statements are reflecting correct information.
+- External Auditors depend highly on Financial Information obtained from several sources to review whether the company’s Financial Statements reflect the correct information.

 Mr. X is planning to apply for a house loan.
 His age is 45.
-He has retirement until 15 years.
+He has retired for 15 years.
 His monthly salary is $5,000.
-He plans to apply a loan of $200,000.
+He plans to apply for a loan of $200,000.
 He uses a credit card and makes payments on time.
 He has successfully paid his car loan.
 His Bank statements show that he has, on average, maintained $50,000.
 How will a Financial Institution decide whether to give a loan to Mr. X?

-There is several data available for Mr. X. Say the Monthly EMI will be $2,000.
+Several data are available for Mr. X. to Say the Monthly EMI will be $2,000.
 So Mr. X’s Income is more than enough to cover his EMI.

 Other Financial data that will help the institution to make a decision are as follows –

 - Mr. X has constantly paid his credit card dues on time.
 So it shows the intent and capability of Mr. X. He is not a defaulter.

 - Mr. X has already paid off a car loan.
 So he knows how to handle EMI payments.
 This information will help institutions understand that Mr. X is not a beginner who is applying for a loan for the first time.
 So Mr. X knows how to pay off EMIs.

 - The Bank Statement is crucial Financial Information.
 It shows that Mr. X has maintained $50,000 on average.
 It is very helpful as it shows that Mr. X can pay off EMI from savings if there is a cash crunch in any particular month.

 So the information available helped the Financial Institution decide whether or not to give housing loans to Mr. X. After going through all the information, it can be decided that Mr. X has the ability and willingness to pay the House Loan.